I Have A Son Who Looks Like You.

 My mother was sleeping when Janine and I left the hospital that afternoon and we knew that we would most likely be back in just a matter of days.
 The nurses told us that there was nothing we could do by just hanging around the hospital.
 They told us to go back home, get some rest and they would call us when the time came for us to return.

 No sooner had we arrived back home in Bracebridge when we got a call from the hospital.
-My mother had taken a turn for the worse and had just a matter of hours left to live.
-I was told that it would probably be later that evening when she would pass away.
+My mother had taken a turn for the worse since we left and had only hours left to live.
+I was told that it would probably be later that evening when she would be passing away.
 We got back in the car and drove right back to the hospital we had left just a couple hours earlier.
-My brother and his wife were also there and all four of us were now prepared for the worst to happen much sooner than we had anticipated.
+My brother and his wife were also there and all four of us were now prepared for the worst much sooner than we had anticipated.
 Although, the death of my mother was something that I had never prepared for up to that day.

 Our mother had now been moved to another smaller room at the other end of the hallway.
 There was another woman also in the room who was in the same situation as our mother.
 She too was on her deathbed, but she would not be passing away on that evening.
 She was sedated and sleeping and she had no idea what was going on right beside her on the other side of the curtain.